MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 * `networkChanged`, returns network ID string

 ::: tip
-Until December 16, 2019, the `networkChanged` event is only useful if you disable auto-refresh on network change by setting [`ethereum.autoRefreshOnNetworkChange`](#ethereum.autorefreshonnetworkchange) to `false`.
+Until January 13, 2020, the `networkChanged` event is only useful if you disable auto-refresh on network change by setting [`ethereum.autoRefreshOnNetworkChange`](#ethereum.autorefreshonnetworkchange) to `false`.
 Otherwise, MetaMask will default to auto-reloading pages upon network change if they have made requests to the provider.
 :::